Munich Tourism: Gains and strong domestic upswing

-Again in 2018 tourism in Bavaria was on the rise with overnight stays for the first time exceeding 100 million.
+Again in 2019 tourism in Bavaria was on the rise with overnight stays for the first time exceeding 100 million.
 Munich tourism continued to grow significantly as well.
-The domestic tourism market showed particularly strong upward momentum with the number of domestic overnight stays rising by 10 percent to a total of 8.8 million year on year.
+The domestic tourism market showed particularly strong upward momentum with the number of domestic overnight stays rising by 8.6 percent to a total of 8.5 million year on year.

 Where do they come from?

-In total, 56 percent of overnight stays were recorded from the DACH markets (made up of Germany, Austria and Switzerland) The European markets (excluding Germany) They generated a total of 4.6 million overnight stays.
+In total, 57 percent of overnight stays were recorded from the DACH markets (made up of Germany, Austria and Switzerland), followed by the European markets (excluding Germany): They generated a total of 4 million overnight stays.

 Among Asian coutries, most overnight stays were booked by guests from the Gulf States (528.000).
 Indian travelers recorded the longest length of stay at an average of 3.8 days.

 Tourism as an economic factor

-20 new hotel projects in Munich were completed in 2018, adding approximately 6.000 new beds.
-Therefore capacities rose to about 80,000 beds in 450 commercial hotels by the end of the year.
+20 new hotel projects in Munich were completed until December 2019.
+Therefore capacities rose to about 88,000 beds in 470 commercial hotels by the end of the year.
 At the same time, hotel occupancy rates remained at 75 percent and at the former price level.
 Willingness to invest in Munich's hotel industry remains very high.

 Status: March, 2020